Dolgorjavyn Otgonjargal

 In January 2022, she won one of the bronze medals in the women's 50 kg event at the Golden Grand Prix Ivan Yarygin held in Krasnoyarsk, Russia.
 In February 2022, she also won one of the bronze medals in the women's 50 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.

+She lost her bronze medal match in the women's 50 kg event at the 2024 Summer Olympics in Paris, France.